xiix0/scam/README.md

-For a light heart lives long.
+A horse!
+A horse!
+My kingdom for a horse!
-		-- Shakespeare, "Love's Labour's Lost"
+		-- Wm.
+Shakespeare, "Richard III"